Greece Moments Greece Moments

 Plateia and windmills of Chora

 In the local taverns and cafés (tip: Notos) you can enjoy the view of the cylindrical sailing windmills during the day with a coffee or snack.
-The bars lure you well into the night with cocktails in an atmospheric atmosphere.
-This is definitely the liveliest place in Astypalea, during our visit in June it was still quite tranquil.
+The bars lure you well into the night with cocktails in a wonderfully atmospheric setting.
+This is definitely the liveliest spot in Astypalea, though during our visit in June it was still quite tranquil.

 Buka Cocktail Bar Astypalea Restaurants Tipps